Remote Desktop: An Overview and How It Works?

 Securing Remote IT Assets

-A number of new security challenges emerge when workers are connecting remotely.
+New security challenges emerge when workers are connecting remotely.
 Networks become more difficult to secure because they need to support users and devices connecting from beyond the firewall.
 Data is at higher risk of being downloaded by employees to local devices that are not physically secure.
 Even phishing emails can be harder to detect.

 Supporting Peripheral Devices